Tilburg University Campus smoke-free from August 15

 In the coming months, students and employees will be made aware of various self-help apps to quit smoking.
 In addition, participation in the national Stoptober campaign will be encouraged.

 Tilburg University employees can participate in PhD research by the Department of Medical and Clinical Psychology into a new treatment for people trying to quit smoking.
 Participants need to do a number of short exercises using a tablet during ‘hard moments’.
 There are suggestions that, by practicing evoking such moments, the spontaneous desire for a cigarette gradually decreases.
-More information on the research can be found here (Dutch only).
+Read more information on the research (Dutch only).
 Do you have any questions or are you interested in quitting smoking and do you want to participate in this study?
-Please send an e-mail to Tom IJdema: T.IJdema@tilburguniversity.edu.
+Please send an e-mail to Tom IJdema: email@example.com.